The people who provide human and other resources to projects and assignments.

 - Reallocate resources if necessary.

-Resource owners are also largely the people who make it possible for their staff to focus on individual projects
+Resource owners are also largely the people who make it possible for the staff to focus on individual projects and assignments.